 Brianne Kimmel just published this post / interview with Superhuman founder and CEO Rahul Vohra (who previously founded Rapportive), where she focuses on game design and adding gamification to products.

-This isn’t a novel concept, but it is surprisingly overlooked and worth reiterating!
+Focusing on user feelings isn’t a novel concept, but it is surprisingly overlooked.
 I wanted to pull out and focus on this quote from Rahul in particular:

 Most companies worry about what users want or what they need.
 But we don’t worry about that at all.
 We obsess about how users feel.
 We make users feel is just as important as what we make.